Jynx Best Moveset

 A handful of locations for Jynx with moderate rates across early-game routes.
 The sort toggle below swaps between best odds and earliest access, so you can approach it based on where you are in the game.

-Where To Catch Jynx in Ultra Sun & Ultra Moon
+Where To Catch Jynx in USUM

 To get Jynx, start by catching Smoochum through gift and walking encounters at Lv.
 9-55.
 The chain covers 2 catchable stages before reaching the final form.